People in Eastern Ghouta are trapped and suffering after 4 days of shelling by Syrian forces

 "For children who remain trapped under siege and under wanton, heavy violence across Syria, life is a living nightmare.
 They are struggling just to stay alive."

-UNICEF reported in late November that nearly 12% of children under the age of 5 in Eastern Ghouta were suffering acute malnutrition.
+UNICEF reported in late November that nearly 12% of children under 5 in Eastern Ghouta were suffering acute malnutrition.

-As the bombardment intensified this week, aid group Save the Children warned Thursday that tens of thousands of children were in immediate danger, with some 4,000 families trapped in underground shelters by the bombing.
+As the bombardment intensified this week, aid group Save the Children warned Thursday that tens of thousands of children were in immediate danger, with more than 4,000 families trapped in underground shelters by the bombing.

 Partners on the ground report that 45 schools in Eastern Ghouta have been attacked and 11 of those destroyed, Save the Children said.
-Much-needed aid is blocked from entering the area and civilians, including critically ill children, are barred from leaving, it said.
+Much-needed aid is blocked from entering the area, and civilians, including critically ill children, are barred from leaving, it said.

+With food scarce and prohibitively expensive, most families are trying to survive on one meal a day, the aid group said.

-US State Department spokeswoman Heather Nauert also raised the alarm Thursday over the "escalating violence in Idlib, the Damascus suburbs of Eastern Ghouta, and other areas of Syria threatened by ongoing regime and Russian airstrikes."
+US State Department spokeswoman Heather Nauert raised the alarm Thursday over the "escalating violence in Idlib, the Damascus suburbs of Eastern Ghouta, and other areas of Syria threatened by ongoing regime and Russian airstrikes."

-The United States backs the call by the United Nations for a humanitarian ceasefire, she said.
+The United States backs the UN call for a humanitarian ceasefire, she said.

 "We are yet again appalled by the recent reports of the Assad regime's use of chemical weapons and the escalation of bombings that has resulted in dozens of civilian deaths in the last 48 hours, as well as the continued abhorrent attacks on civilian infrastructure, including hospitals, which resulted in increased displacement.
 These attacks must end now."